iot-router/perenio.elegance/docs/Creating_LXC-package_for_IoT-Router.md

 make defconfig
 ```

-## 3.2.
-Build OpenWRT tools and toolchain
+## 4.2 Build OpenWRT tools and toolchain
-OpenWRT tools and toolchain should be built before the LXC-package build.
+OpenWRT tools and toolchain should be built before the LXC-package building.
 It should be done only once.
 ```shell
 make tools/install -j1
 make toolchain/install -j1